VO2 MAX: What is it and how can you improve it?

 Research suggests that a better approach is to either, live at altitude whilst training at sea-level, or, to utilise simulated altitude tents (Levine and Stray-Gundersen, 1997;Bonetti and Hopkins 2009) although it should be noted that there appears to be a minimum exposure of 12h/day required for stimulation of erythropoiesis (red blood cell production) at altitude (Millet et al., 2010).

-Final thoughts on VO2max and training
+Final thoughts on improving VO2 max

-VO2 max is clearly an important determinant of endurance exercise performance which appears to benefit both race performance and the ability to recover after training.
-However, most research suggests that VO2max does not significantly change in elite or highly-trained athletes and therefore coaches should consider the extent to which they are using training specifically to target further improvements in VO2 max.
+It’s important to remember, that VO2max does not appear to significantly improve amongst elite, or highly-trained athletes.
+As such, coaches should consider the extent to which they are using training to specifically target VO2 max.

 - Your VO2max is influenced by a number of factors including age, gender, genetics, physiology, body-type/body-composition, training status, and exercise type.

-- VO2max can be significantly increased in the untrained or moderately trained – with the greatest improvements occuring with high intensity interval training – although the level of increase appears to be affected by genetic factors.
+- The greatest improvements occur with high intensity interval training – although the level of increase appears to be affected by genetic factors.

 - Significant increases in VO2max appear to be unlikely in well trained or elite athletes.